 Yotsugana refers to the four Kana ジ, ヂ, ズ, and ヅ.
 More strictly speaking, however, it refers to these characters' distinctive pronunciations in Kyoto during the Heian Period.
 In Modern Japanese, though, how these four are pronounced and used is quite different depending on dialect, and modern spelling changes complicate matters.
 This lesson will try to take a deeper look into the issue so that you have full control over it.

 Curriculum Note: This lesson uses IPA symbols.
-This lesson is designed as a highly advanced lesson.

 In Kyoto (京都) from the late 12th century to the early 14th century, the unvoiced sounds シ, チ, ス, ツ were pronounced as [ɕi] , [ti] , [su] , and [tu] respectively. ɕ is the Japanese sh sound, which is different in articulation than the English sh, and it has been pronounced as such for essentially all of Japanese's written history.
 However, the pronunciations of チ and ツ have not been so stable.

 チ and ツ were plosives (sounds that stops all airflow), like the other t-sounds of Japanese, at the time.
 The voiced equivalents ジ, ヂ, ズ, and ヅ were respectively [ʑi] , [di] , [zu] , [du].
 Today, the ʑ is the j-sound found inside words.
 The sounds シ, ジ, ス, and ズ were all fricatives (sounds that force air through a narrow channel).
 This was audible in Kyoto speech at the time, which is why the distinctions were shown in writing.
 Had any of these sounds been the same, we would possibly not have some Kana.